60-6/atlas/readme.md

 viewing, upgrading, and cleaning your system.

-the real trick is the save file, 'atlas s' writes the heart of your system to disk, 'atlas g' regenerates from it.
+atlas can also be used to declare your system, 'atlas s' writes the heart of your system to a save path, 'atlas g' regenerates from it.

 you can edit the save, copy it between machines, whatever, then rebuild from it whenever you want.

-basically, arch turned into nixos without the bullshit of nixos.
+basically, arch turned into nixos without the extra nixos bullshit.

 ## extra